Frequently Asked Questions

 Trauma counseling may involve cognitive-behavioral therapy, exposure therapy, and eye movement desensitization and reprocessing (EMDR), along with relaxation techniques and mindfulness exercises.
 Treatment is typically a long-term process, and length may vary depending on severity and individual response to therapy.

 Overall, trauma counseling helps individuals heal from the psychological and emotional effects of trauma, supporting them in their journey toward recovery and resilience.
+Learn more about our trauma treatment specialties.

 What are your fees?